-In addition, we are governed by the provisions of Section 203 of the Delaware General Corporation Law, or the DGCL.
+In addition, we are governed by the provisions of Section 203 of the Delaware General Corporation Law.
 These provisions may prohibit large stockholders, in particular those owning 15% or more of our outstanding voting stock, from merging or combining with us.
-These provisions in our restated certificate of incorporation, by laws and under Delaware law could discourage potential takeover attempts and could reduce the price that investors might be willing to pay for shares of our common stock in the future and result in the market price being lower than they would without these provisions.
+These provisions in our restated certificate of incorporation, bylaws and under Delaware law could discourage potential takeover attempts and could reduce the price that investors might be willing to pay for shares of our common stock in the future and result in the market price being lower than they would without these provisions.